 I've made a mockup, and have drawn out my pattern diagram, which I hope will be helpful to other people who are also looking to make this robe.

 It doesn't have much in common with 18th century wrappers, unlike the yellow one Stede wears in earlier episodes, but this isn't the post to get into historical accuracy so I shan't.

 (I've got a very long guest post on the show's costumes over on Frock Flicks.
 Part 1 is here and part 2 is here.)

 The robe is fabulous and I think it works very well for the show!

 It's made of a printed cotton velvet (not silk, as Izzy mistakenly called it) and there are a number of online shops that carry the exact same design.
 Handicraft Palace has it on their website, as well as on ebay, and is the company the show's costumers got the fabric from.

 It should be noted that their 3 yard listing is much cheaper than 3 individual yards, so even though the robe only requires about 4 and a half (unless you want to do pattern matching) it's more economical to just get 6 using the 3 yard option if you're buying from this seller.

 All these places have it in a variety of other colours besides pink, and I've ordered the dark purple version for my version of the robe.
-(I do like pink, but if I'm going to wear it I'd rather it be pastel.)
+Edit: My purple velvet arrived and is NOT dark at all, it's a very different shade of purple from the photos, so I'm going to overdye it.